 1. Launched from the wrong working directory

-How to spot it: pwd before claude invocation does not match the directory containing CLAUDE.md.
-Or you have multiple repos open and ran claude in a parent folder.
+How to spot it: pwd before the claude invocation does not match the directory containing CLAUDE.md, or you ran claude in a parent folder with several repos under it.

 2. Wrong filename or casing

-The file must be exactly CLAUDE.md — uppercase, no extension swap.
-Claude.md, claude.md, CLAUDE.MD, or CLAUDE.markdown are all ignored on case-sensitive filesystems (Linux, most CI). macOS default HFS+/APFS is case-insensitive so it works locally, fails in CI.
+The file must be exactly CLAUDE.md — uppercase, .md extension.
+Claude.md, claude.md, CLAUDE.MD, or CLAUDE.markdown are all ignored on case-sensitive filesystems (Linux, most CI). macOS default APFS is case-insensitive, so it works locally and fails in CI.

 How to spot it: ls -la CLAUDE.md shows nothing while ls -la | grep -i claude shows the file under a different casing.